ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 * `Control Mode = 4` in labview `4` is "closed loop stepper" so set `CMOD1 = CLOSED` (if it was `1` that means "open loop stepper" set `CMOD1 = OPEN`.
 We don't currently handle other values)
 * `Homing Method = 2` for labview 0=none; 1=home signal+; 2=home signal-; 3=reverse limit,home signal+; 4=forward limit,home signal-;5=reverse limit;6=forward limit.
 So for `2` we set `HOME1 = 2` after examining ibex home table above.
 We don't currently have labview 3 and 4 modes, but they could be emulated by using 1 or 2 with an initial manual jog to the appropriate limit before homing.

-Some values do not currently have macros and get IOC defaults currently.
+Some labview values do not currently have macros and get IOC defaults currently.
 Edit IOC `st-motor-init.st` if you need to temporarily change them and then create a ticket to add a proper IOC macro

 * `Window = 50` this is the end of move check window before an internal mclennan retry, it is set to a IOC calculated default value.
 It is a bit like the retry deadband of the motor record, but done at the controller.
 If a moves completes with a controller error then edit `st-motor-init.st` to change directly and create a ticket to add a macro.
 * `Correction Gain = 70` this is equivalent to the IOC default `PCOF = 0.7`